mrGlasses/beryl/README.md

 Do you want a simple SQL file executer?
 This is what we have.
-(Inspired by RedGate's [Flyway](https://flywaydb.org/))
+(Inspired by RedGate's [Flyway](https://flywaydb.org/)) We do not create ghost tables like [gh-ost](https://github.com/github/gh-ost) or create versions of tables like [Skeema](https://www.skeema.io/)/[SkeeFree](https://github.com/github/gh-mysql-tools/tree/master/skeefree), we simply run scripts.

 Keep it simple, keep it pretty.